fractastical/metametaverse/README.md

 In addition to land display, we are actively working on several other adjacent projects:

-Metameta lang - a language for developing transforms to reality to allow a dyanmic upgrade path and location for metaverses https://github.com/fractastical/etherea/blob/master/metametalang.md
+Metameta lang - a language for developing transforms to reality to allow a dynamic upgrade path and location for metaverses https://github.com/fractastical/etherea/blob/master/metametalang.md

 MetaBrow - a wallet for displaying metaverse related assets.